-A wonderful journey for those wanting to see the entirety of Iceland, this 10 day trip will take you from the southern black sand shores, to the Northen mountains crashing into the sea.
+A wonderful journey for those wanting to see the entirety of Iceland, from the southern black sand shores to the Northen mountains crashing into the sea.
 Starting on the Geothermal Reykjanes Peninsular, delve into the wonders of the Golden Circle and Thjorsardular valley before seeing Vatnajokull National park and it's icy wonders.
 Discover the East Fjords region with its majestic coastline, as you journey onto the otherworldly Lake Myvatn and Modrudalsoraefi.
-Open before you will be the jaw dropping Borgarfjordur area as well as the Snaefellsnes peninsular, finishing your adventure in the city of Reykyavik.
+On to the jaw dropping Borgarfjordur area and the Snaefellsnes Peninsular.
 Along the way, make sure to relax in the baths, immerse yourself in the wildlife, and explore all Iceland has to offer!

 DAY 1 Reykjanes Peninsula - Hveragerdi